-Germain Dermatology’s Body Sculpting Experts in Charleston, SC, Explain
+Germain Dermatology’s Body Sculpting Experts for Summerville and Charleston, SC, Explain

 While the term “fat reduction” has long been used to refer to the goal of body sculpting efforts, it has only recently entered the everyday, mainstream vocabulary in its true meaning.
 Even today, many people equate fat reduction with weight reduction — but the truth is, they mean very different things.
 Read on to learn about what exactly fat reduction is from the Charleston, SC-based specialists at Germain Dermatology.